-Imagine this: soft, chewy brownie that fills your senses with the trademark Milo fragrance when you sink your teeth into it.
-With these five-step Milo brownies from Islandsmile, you can easily make your own batch of brownies anytime you want.
+Imagine this: soft, chewy brownie with a fudgy centre and a crackly top that fills your senses with the trademark Milo fragrance when you sink your teeth into it.
+With this five-step Milo brownies from Islandsmile, you can easily make your own batch of brownies anytime you want.

 Recipe by Islandsmile

 - Preheat oven to 350F/175 C (or 170C).

 - Mix sugar and oil in one pan, and beat the eggs in a separate pan.